imagekitio/docs-keep-a-changelog/api-reference/media-api/delete-file.md

 {% endswagger-description %}

 {% swagger-parameter in="path" name="fileId" type="string" %}
-The unique fileId of the uploaded file.

-`fileId`

- is returned in list files API and upload API
+The unique fileId of the uploaded file. `fileId` is returned in list files API and upload API.
 {% endswagger-parameter %}

 {% swagger-parameter in="header" name="Authorization" type="string" %}
-base64 encoding of
+base64 encoding of `your_private_api_key:`

-`your_private_api_key:`

-\

 **Note the colon in the end.**
 {% endswagger-parameter %}